prestodb/tempto/README.md

 #### ImmutableTableRequirement

 When this requirement is fulfilled, it will create a table in the underlying database.
-It is called immutable because the contract with the test developer is that they will not be altered by the test code.
+It is called immutable table because the contract with the test developer is that it will not be altered by the test code.
 For immutable tables test code is not allowed to
  * drop it
  * re-create it under a different name
  * delete/insert data.

-The immutable tables can be recycled between tests.
+The immutable tables can be reused across tests.
 If 10 tests require an immutable table, that table will only be created once and the framework assumes it will be available for all tests.

 Best way to create `ImmutableTableRequirement` is to use `TableRequirements.immutableTable` factory